Fixed Mindset and Growth Mindset

 “In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success—without effort.
 They’re wrong.”

 “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
-This view creates a love of and a resilience that is essential for great accomplishment.
+This view creates a love of learning and a resilience that is essential for great accomplishment.
 Virtually all great people have had these qualities.”

 Effect of Mindsets

-Dr. Dweck believes that your mindset creates your entire of what is attainable.
+Dr. Dweck believes that your mindset creates your entire perception of what is attainable.
 She believes it shapes your attitude and is the ultimate factor in whether you fail or succeed.

 If you have a fixed mindset, you believe you either are or are not good at something, based on your inherent abilities.
 You believe that you have a certain amount of intelligence and talent and nothing can change that.